lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

             (address, address, uint256, bytes)
         );

-        // CHECK if amount is not too low if (amount < 100) {
+        // CHECK that amount is not too low if (amount < 100) {
             return "Amount is too low (< 100)";
         } else {